-The following letter is from one of the three survivors of the Astrea shipwreck, who lost over 200 passengers, to his sister in Limerick.
-They ran aground on the 8th May 1834 and it was a number of weeks before families back in Ireland learned of the loss of their loved ones.
-This shipwreck was particularly poignant at the time as it took place near to the shore and the bodies of the ill fated emigrants washed on to the shore of the nearby town where the local fishermen took on the unenviable task of burying the bodies.
+The ship ran aground on the 8th May 1834, and it was a number of weeks before families back in Ireland learned of the loss of their loved ones.
+This shipwreck was particularly poignant at the time as it took place near to the shore and the bodies of the ill-fated emigrants washed on to the shore of the nearby town, where the local fishermen took on the unenviable task of burying the bodies.

 As recorded in The Belfast Commercial Chronicle, Wednesday, June 25th, 1834

 May 16, 1834

 My Dear Catherine –